 Portable Breath Tests Can Hurt Your Ohio OVI/DUI Defense

 It is important to know your rights during an OVI/DUI traffic stop.
 There is no law in Ohio requiring an individual to submit to a Portable Breath Test at the request of a police officer during an OVI/DUI traffic stop.
-Prosecutors can’t admit the results of Portable Breath Tests at trial in order to convict individuals for Columbus OVI / DUI offenses or in OVI/DUI cases throughout Ohio.
-The results of Portable Breath Tests, however, can be admitted in Court to prove that probable cause existed for police to arrest an individual for an OVI/DUI offense.
+Prosecutors can’t admit the results of Portable Breath Tests at trial in order to convict individuals for OVI offenses or DUI offenses or in OVI/DUI cases throughout Ohio.
+The results of Portable Breath Tests, however, can be admitted in court to prove that probable cause existed for police to arrest an individual for an OVI/DUI offense.

-Criminal defense attorney Michael Probst has represented many clients arrested and charged with a Columbus OVI/DUI offense throughout Ohio who have made challenges that involve Portable Breath Tests administered by police officers during OVI/DUI traffic stops.
+Criminal defense attorney Michael Probst has represented many clients arrested and charged with an OVI/DUI offense in Columbus and throughout Ohio who have made challenges that involve Portable Breath Tests administered by police officers during OVI/DUI traffic stops.
 It is extremely important in every case to review all evidence, including the results of Portable Breath Tests, in Columbus OVI/DUI cases and OVI/DUI cases throughout Ohio.
 Our DUI attorney has the knowledge and experience to attack and defend many kinds of OVI/DUI cases, including those OVI/DUI cases where individuals have submitted to Portable Breath Tests during OVI/DUI traffic stops.